infrasonar/docs/docs/collectors/probes/appliance/credentials.md

 ## FAQ

 **Is it possible to copy credentials?**<br>
-Yes credential files can be exchanged between appliances belonging to the some InfraSonar container.
+Yes credential files can be exchanged between appliances belonging to the same InfraSonar container.

 **I note my credentials are not being encoded?**<br>
-Check if you did not configure a duplicate section, see this simplified example:
+Check if you did per accident configure a duplicate section, see this simplified example where we configured two *wmi* sections:
 ```yaml hl_lines="1 5"
 wmi:
   config: